 From there in the left navigation bar, click on “keyword ideas”.

-You should now see a report that looks like:
+You should now see a report that looks like this:

-This will give you a list of keywords that are similar, longer tail terms that also are searched frequently.
+This will give you a list of keywords that are similar, long tail terms that also are searched frequently.

 If you rank for the main term, it is easy to also rank for the longer tail terms.
 So make sure you add the relevant ones to your content.

-When adding in the new keywords into your content, don’t just stuff them in there.
+When adding new keywords to your content, don’t just stuff them in there.
 It has to flow naturally and make sense for your website visitor.